Efficient Generation and Quality Screening of Visible Windows for Regional SAR Reconnaissance: Experiments

-Experiment~II evaluated the proposed fast window generation pipeline against an independent reference tool.
-A Sentinel-1 SAR satellite was evaluated over one full day against a compact regional target.
-The resulting candidate observation windows were compared in number, timing, and duration with the access intervals computed by the STK side looking SAR payload module under identical geometric constraints.
+Experiment~I evaluates the proposed fast window generation pipeline against an independent reference tool.
+A Sentinel-1 SAR satellite is evaluated over one full day against a compact regional target.
+The resulting candidate observation windows are compared in number, timing, and duration with the access intervals computed by the STK side looking SAR payload module under identical geometric constraints.